TDG-Platform/docs/ENVI_GetSpectrumFromLibrary.md

 # ENVI Get Spectrum From Library

 This task retrieves the details of a specified material from a spectral library.
-The QuickStart  Refer to the [ENVI Task Runner](https://github.com/TDG-Platform/docs/blob/master/ENVI_Task_Runner_Inputs.md) for details of input and output files.
+Refer to the [ENVI Task Runner](https://github.com/TDG-Platform/docs/blob/master/ENVI_Task_Runner_Inputs.md) for details of input and output files.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!